andll/bftd/README.md

 bftd is an implementation proof-of-stake byzantine fault-tolerant consensus. bftd implements Oxa consensus protocol (which is built on top of Mysticeti consensus) — a cutting-edge DAG-based consensus protocol designed for low latency and high throughput.

-Oxa protocol couples consensus with transaction dissemination which helps to reduce overall latency and simplify usage.v
+Oxa protocol couples consensus with transaction dissemination which helps to reduce overall latency and simplify usage.

 # Performance
 `bftd` is likely the most performant BFT consensus engine out there.

 A small cluster of 12 nodes of an inexpensive AWS instance type c7gn.xlarge, distributed across 4 regions globally (us-west, us-east, eu-west and ap-northeast) **bftd can deliver 450K TPS with a 630 millisecond finality**.
 (With a transaction size of 512 bytes)

-Under the lower load, bftd commit latency across 4 regions can go down to **440ms**.
+Under the lower load, bftd commit latency across 4 regions goes down to **440ms**.

 # What are the main features of bftd consensus?

 * **Proof of stake**.
 Each validator(node) is assigned certain stake in the system.
-The safety properties of the system are based on the assumption that at least 2/3 of total stake follow the protocol.
+The safety properties of the system are based on the assumption that at least 2/3 of the total stake follow the protocol.
 * **Byzantine fault-tolerance**.
 Protocol maintains its properties as long as less than 1/3 validators in the network are malicious.
 * **Deterministic finality**.
 Protocol gives explicit (deterministic) signal when transaction is final.
 Some consensus protocols (for example bitcoin PoW) only provide probabilistic finality.
 * **Low finality and high throughput**.
-Bftd employs DAG-based consensus protocol with uncertified DAG, allowing it to demonstrate low latency with very high throughput.
+Bftd employs DAG-based consensus protocol based on uncertified DAG approach, allowing it to reach low latency combined with very high throughput.
 * **Coupling between consensus and transaction dissemination**.
 When using bftd, a client only needs to submit transaction to a single validator.
 The transaction will be included in the chain even if this validator does not get a chance to be a leader.
 With other consensus protocols, for example, HotStuff picking the right validator can be essential to minimizing client latency.

 # Running bftd locally